NIRSpec Background Recommended Strategies

 3 point | FS, MOS | Yes | √2 SNR1pt |

-4 point | IFU | Yes | √3 SNR1pt |
+4 point | IFU | No | SNR1pt |

 5 point | FS, MOS | Yes | √4 SNR1pt |

-IFU nod off-scene
+IFU on-target + off-target nod

-IFU 2-point nod in-scene
+IFU on-target 2-point nod

-IFU 4-point nod In-scene
+IFU on-target 4-point nod

 FS and MOS nodding

-The ETC does not implement nodding at all for FS and MOS observations.
+The ETC does not implement nodding for FS and MOS observations.
 Hence, the available aperture spectral extraction and MSA full shutter extraction (MOS only) can be taken to correspond to SNR1pt in Table 2.
 In these cases, when observations are background or detector limited, the SNR should be calculated for a single nod point (one exposure) and scaled according to Table 2.
 In the ETC strategy tab, the background subtraction should be implemented with the noiseless sky background option, since the noise from the pixel-by-pixel background subtraction will be accounted for by the scalings in Table 2.
 Since the ETC calculation is being done for only a single nod, the total exposure time for the strategy will be 2, 3, 4, or 5 times the total exposure time given in the ETC. As with the IFU template, the number of groups and integrations are entered in APT per nod, and the total time for the whole strategy will be determined by specifying the desired nod/dither pattern.
 For MOS observations generated using the MSA Planning Tool (MPT) the number of nods are specified in the dither setup section of the Planner tab.
 Note that the FS supports dithering, but not nodding, both in APT and pipeline processing.
 However, users can always reprocess observations to treat the FS dithers as nods.
 Finally, as with the other cases, if the observations are limited by the noise on the source counts, then the number of nods can be entered as the number of exposures in the ETC, and no scaling is required.

 Nodding and dithering combined

 In some cases nodding and dithering will be used together.
 For example, MOS observations may use in-slitlet nodding to subtract the background, and a larger dither to obtain continuous wavelength coverage over the chip gap.
-Or, alternatively, IFU observers will likely use dithered observations of their scene, even when they are choosing an off-scene background.
-In these cases, the dithers, but not nods, should be added in the ETC as exposures.
+Or, alternatively, IFU observers will likely use dithered observations within their ETC scene, even when they are choosing an off-scene background.
+In these cases, the dithers, but not nods, should be added in the ETC as Total Dithers.
 The ETC output SNR can still be interpreted as SNR1pt in Table 2, so that a single nod-point can be scaled to the SNR and exposure time of multiple nods.

 Dedicated background observations